 Believe it or not, there are women who go through perimenopause and menopause without needing any support.
 One day their periods just stop.
 They do not experience the very common symptoms of sleep problems, hot flashes, and mood shifts.
 But for those who do—the majority—relief is often found using traditional women’s herbs.

 Traditional women’s herbs are phytohormones.
 They have what are known as adaptogenic, moisturizing, and tonifying effects.
 These effects are what results in relief of many menopausal symptoms.
 When an herb is adaptogenic (or an adaptogen) the effect it has differs, depending on your hormone levels.
 For example, if your own estrogen levels are too high (estrogen dominance), a phytoestrogen (plant-based estrogen) will exert a modulating effect to stabilize the cell and protect it from overstimulation.
 If your estrogen levels are too low, the same phytoestrogen will have a tonifying and moisturizing effect.

 Phytoestrogens are found in more than 300 plants.
 Because of their adaptability, traditional herbs such as maca, Pueraria mirifica, and black cohosh—all phytoestrogens—are often a first choice for many women looking to boost estrogen levels naturally.
 Vitex is a good choice when trying to boost progesterone levels.

-There are two types of estrogen receptors: alpha and beta.
-The alpha estrogen receptor is the one that gets the most attention because that is the one that mammalian estrogen binds to—resulting in typical estrogenic effects on breast and genital tissue.
+There are estrogen receptors on nearly every cell in your body.
+The two types of estrogen receptors are called Alpha and Beta receptors.
+The Alpha estrogen receptor is the one that gets the most attention because that is the one that mammalian estrogen binds to resulting in typical estrogenic effects on breast and genital tissue.

 Best Approach for Quelling Menopausal Symptoms